startdevelopfin/startdevelopfin.github.io/Content/posts/swiftuiweek1.md

 ## What I'm Excited to Try Next 🔮

 I can't wait to experiment with more complex functions in my app.
 I'm planning to use them to create reusable components for data validation and formatting.
+Stay tuned!
 <br></br>

 ---